-Water Quality Certifications issued for this LOP procedure will be published with the final version and made conditions of all LOPs issued under this procedure.
-If water quality certification is denied, the applicant must obtain individual water quality certification from the appropriate certifying authority and provide a copy of individual water quality certification to the Corps prior to authorization by LOP under this procedure.
+b.
+For Permittees on Sandia Pueblo lands - Appendix B Sandia Pueblo, Sec.
+401 Conditional Water Quality Certification for this LOP procedure issued June 21, 2016. c.
+For Permittees on other tribal lands - Water quality certification has not been issued by any other authority on tribal lands, including EPA; therefore, permittees must obtain individual water quality certification, or a waiver thereof, from the appropriate certifying authority and provide a copy of individual water quality certification or waiver to the Corps prior to authorization by LOP under this procedure.